dimohammed328/CSCI3308-Project/lyricrace/README.md

+### PERSONAL LYRIC RACE STUFF
+To get the webpage up and running:
+1. Make sure you have node.js installed.
+(Check by typing "node -v" in terminal)
+2. Navigate to CSCI3308-Project/lyricrace.
+3. "npm install" in the terminal.
+4. "npm start" in the terminal.

+This should start the webpage on localhost:3000

+### REACT GUIDE BELOW
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>